Harvard includes caste discrimination among protections for graduate student workers

 Earlier this week, the university ratified the contract of the Graduate Student Union and caste was included as the new protected category.
 The student organisers had been pushing for this since March.

-The decision followed after around nine months of discussions between the union and the administration with support from Equality Labs, a Dalit civil rights organisation.
+The decision was taken after around nine months of discussions between the union and the administration with support from Equality Labs, a Dalit civil rights organisation.

 The university refused to answer the news channel’s questions on the development, but confirmed that the contract had been ratified.